RaiderIO/keystone.guru/docs/tutorials/contribution/setting_up_local_development_clean.md

 Create a database for Keystone.guru to save its data.
 Create a user (or use the default one, I guess) for it as well.
 Create another database for the statistics tracker.

+## Enable SSL support
+Follow this article to enable SSL in your browser: https://sternerstuff.dev/2019/03/trust-laravel-homestead-ssl-certificates/

 ## Setup Keystone.guru
 Go to the folder where you installed Keystone.guru and make a copy of `.env.example` and rename it `.env`.
 Fill it out for as far as you can.
 You probably don't need most of it.
 But you do need things like the database and its users.

 Open a SSH connection to your vagrant machine and run the following: